This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Frequently Asked Questions

-Are these bags biodegradable and/or compostable?
+Are these bags biodegradable or compostable?

-But research shows that even 'biodegradable' and 'compostable' plastic does not biodegrade in the real world and contributes to microplastics.
+No. Research shows that even 'biodegradable' and 'compostable' plastic does not biodegrade in the real world and contributes to microplastics.
 Nothing properly biodegrades in landfill either, which is sadly where most poo bags end up!
 Or they often go to incineration, rendering biodegradability irrelevant.

 Nonetheless, since our bags are made from waste that was already destined to go to landfill, you're helping reduce the amount of new waste going there - nice one.